 Facebook Messenger combines Messages, email, chat and SMS into a real-time conversation.
 Facebook was trying to build a scalable and robust infrastructure to handle set of these services.

-At that time the messages infrastructure handled over 350 million users sending over 15 billion person-to-person messages per month.
+At that time the message infrastructure handled over 350 million users sending over 15 billion person-to-person messages per month.
 The chat service supports over 300 million users who send over 120 billion messages per month.

-By monitoring the usage, they found out that two general data patterns emerged:
+By monitoring the usage, they found out that, two general data patterns emerged:

 Facebook wanted to find a storage solution for these two usage patterns and they started investigating to find a replacement for the existing Messages infrastructure.

 Earlier in 2008, they used open-source database, i.e. Cassandra, which is an eventual-consistency key-value store that was already in production serving traffic for Inbox Search.
 Their teams had a great knowledge in using and managing a MySQL database, so switching either of the technologies was a serious concern for them.

 They spent a few weeks testing different frameworks, to evaluate the clusters of MySQL, Apache Cassandra, Apache HBase and other systems.
 They ultimately selected HBase.